 Papers must be turned in at the beginning of our class time on the day the assignment is due.
-After this time, for each day an assignment is late, I will deduct one letter grade (meaning, if the paper begins at an "A" and is one day late, I will begin grading it from an "A-" -- etcetera).
+After this time, for each day an assignment is late, I will deduct one letter grade (meaning, if the paper begins at an "A" or 100 per cent and is one day late, I will begin grading it from an "A-," a 92 per cent -- etcetera).
 Again, extraordinary circumstances might excuse a late assignment, but these are rare.
 I will not accept emailed versions of papers; you must come to class, or arrange to see me in my office, to turn in your paper-copy of your assignment.
 I reserve the right not to accept late papers.